Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Dataset from SV-COMP.} We construct our benchmark from SV-COMP~\citep{beyer2025improvements}, a standard competition in software verification, focusing on problems that require loop invariant synthesis.
-We collect a pool of \evalsize\ instances and run the state-of-the-art non-LLM verifier \uauto~\citep{schussele2024ultimate} with a 600-second timeout to record the solving time for each.
-Based on this runtime, we classify instances into an \emph{easy split} (solved within 30 seconds) and a \emph{hard split} (solved between 30 and 600 seconds).
-From this pool, we randomly sample \numeval\ problems from each split, resulting in \twonumeval\ instances in the final evaluation set.
-The selection process is fully automated with no manual cherry-picking.

-\paragraph{Synthetic Dataset.} For LLM fine-tuning, we construct a synthetic corpus of verification problems using GPT-4o.
-Seed programs supplied in the prompt are selected to ensure no overlap with the \twonumeval\ instances in the evaluation set, to avoid data leakage between training and evaluation.
-Each synthetic program is analyzed by \uauto, and we retain only those whose assertions are successfully proved.
-The invariants extracted from \uauto’s execution logs constitute our final fine-tuning dataset, which contains \trainfinalsize\ problems paired with their invariants.
+\paragraph{Dataset.} We construct our evaluation benchmark from SV-COMP~\citep{beyer2025improvements}, a standard software verification competition, focusing on problems requiring loop invariant synthesis.
+By filtering instances containing loop keywords (\CodeIn{while} or \CodeIn{for}), we obtain \evalsize{} instances.
+To the best of our knowledge, this is the largest dataset used in prior LLM-based verifier evaluations.
+As shown in \Cref{tab:dataset}, our programs are significantly longer than prior work.
+Manual inspection reveals our dataset contains multiple loops, functions, arrays, and pointers (features largely absent from prior datasets), making it a more challenging benchmark that better distinguishes solver performance.
+For training data, we construct \trainfinalsize instances with synthetic data generation filtered by the solvers, as described in \Cref{subsec:sftdata}.

-\paragraph{Metrics.} All speedup-related measurements are reported relative to the state-of-the-art non-LLM-based solver \uauto~\citep{schussele2024ultimate}, which serves as the baseline solver.
-We evaluate LLMs along two dimensions: the correctness of the generated invariants and the performance improvements they provide.
-Correctness is judged by the decision procedure formalized in \Cref{sec:method} with a timeout set to the problem's original solving time by \uauto.
-For comparisons between \uauto and other tools, we report the number of solved instances under varying time budgets.
-We include the model’s token generation time in all evaluations.
+\paragraph{Metrics.} We evaluate LLMs on two dimensions: (1) correctness of generated invariants and (2) performance improvements.
+Correctness is verified by the solver with a timeout of \(1.2\times\) the original solving time, providing slack to reduce inconclusive outcomes.
+We report the number of additionally solved instances (unsolvable by the base solver), total solved instances, and average solving time under varying timeout budgets.
+All measurements represent end-to-end execution time, including LLM inference overhead.

-\paragraph{Models.} We benchmark Claude models from Anthropic, GPT models from OpenAI, and the Qwen family of models~\citep{hui2024qwen2,yang2025qwen3}.

-\paragraph{Hardware and OS.} Experiments were conducted on a server with Intel Xeon Platinum 8275CL CPUs (96 cores), 8 NVIDIA A100 GPUs, and 1.1 TB of memory, running Ubuntu 22.04.
+\paragraph{Choice of Solvers.} We use \uauto~\citep{schussele2024ultimate}, the state-of-the-art non-LLM-based solver, as our base solver.
+Our methodology requires that the solver can verify programs without externally-provided invariants, enabling speedup measurement relative to a functional baseline.
+We select \uauto over alternatives like Frama-C~\citep{cuoq2012frama} and ESBMC~\citep{gadelha2018esbmc} because it represents the current state-of-the-art (outperforming ESBMC on SV-COMP benchmarks) and, unlike Frama-C, has built-in invariant synthesis capabilities for autonomous verification.
+To demonstrate generality, we also present ESBMC experiments in Appendix~\ref{subsec:esbmc}.